 Right now there’s huge growth happening for drag and drop tools, libraries and frameworks, though usually they fall under the web design layout category or prototyping.
-We aren’t seeing THAT much drag and drop functionality in the traditional design of a website unless that website is particularly built to give the user access to rearranging the layout of their user interface.
+We aren’t seeing THAT much drag and drop functionality in the traditional design unless that website is built to allow users to rearrange the layout of their user interface.

 Dragula stands out as it can be used not only for layout but also for actual content, this means that you could go as far as creating quiz related apps or keyword search related apps that would require the user to align a particular set of data in the correct order, Dragula does support callbacks.
 Content review and content curation sites come to mind that could benefit from Dragula, as it enables to drag the content in every direction based on what the platform is providing.

 Angular2 directives for files upload

 File upload isn’t something you will consider right from the start of bootstrapping your app.
-At the very latest you’ll start thinking about file upload features when finalizing the user profile parts of your app since that’s where users can upload their social photos.
-But, then there’s also the content part, and if you’re making an instant messaging function in-built; you’ll have to give users a way to send files over to each other.
+At the latest, you’ll start thinking about file upload features when finalizing the user profile parts of your app since that’s where users can upload their social photos.
+But then there’s also the content part, and if you’re making an instant messaging function in-built, you’ll have to give users a way to send files over to each other.

 It’s something that people expect these days.
-Angular File Upload is a great little component, beautifully designed, and has an easy to work with interface.
+Angular File Upload is a great little component, beautifully designed, and easy to work with.
 Supports multiple, single, and drag file uploads.
 Users (or you) can watch the progress of the file that’s being uploaded, and once it is done can take any necessary action like cancel or remove the file.
 For potential code issues, you can refer to the GitHub library and open an issue there.